 Hormonal contraception — Women should be informed about the interactions between antiseizure drug therapies and hormonal pill, patch, or ring contraception and the availability of long-acting reversible contraception (LARC), which is highly effective and avoids most if not all drug-drug interactions, depending on the specific method.
 (See "Contraceptive counseling and selection".)

 In addition to the effect of antiseizure drugs on hormonal contraceptive metabolism, combined hormonal contraceptives can increase the metabolism of lamotrigine, thereby reducing the plasma drug concentration.
 In other words, higher doses of lamotrigine may be needed in women taking combined estrogen-progesterone contraception, and continuous dosing may be preferable to avoid increased lamotrigine levels during pill-free intervals.
-(See "Antiseizure drugs: Mechanism of action, pharmacology, and adverse effects", section on 'Lamotrigine'.)
+(See "Antiseizure drugs: Mechanism of action, pharmacology, and adverse effects".)

 The mainstay of treatment of catamenial seizures is an antiseizure drug that is most effective for the woman's epilepsy syndrome.
-However, when catamenial seizures are not controlled with antiseizure drugs, the physician may consider adding an oral contraceptive on the theoretical basis that suppressing estrogen peaks will lead to better seizure control.
-Other potential treatment strategies include acetazolamide or benzodiazepine treatment during vulnerable periods.
+However, when catamenial seizures are not controlled with antiseizure drugs, clinicians may consider use of a continuous estrogen-progestin contraceptive on the theoretical basis that suppressing estrogen fluctuations will lead to better seizure control.
+The rationale and use of hormonal prophylaxis for catamenial epilepsy is similar to that in estrogen-associated migraine, which is reviewed separately.
+(See "Estrogen-associated migraine", section on 'Hormone-based interventions'.)

 Pregnancy and postpartum — Treatment of epilepsy during pregnancy must balance competing risks.
 Seizures, particularly convulsive seizures, are believed to be harmful to the fetus.
 At the same time, both major and minor malformations are more common in fetuses exposed to antiseizure drugs in utero compared with offspring of untreated women with epilepsy and women without epilepsy.
 The overall risk of major malformations is 4 to 6 percent in exposed infants; valproate is a major contributor to this risk.
 Polypharmacy increases the risk.
 The timing (early versus late in gestation) and dose of exposure are also likely to be important.
-While no antiseizure drug has been definitively shown to be safe in pregnancy, the evidence linking valproate to fetal malformations is sufficiently convincing to recommend avoiding its initiation in pregnancy.
+While no antiseizure drug has been definitively shown to be safe in pregnancy, the evidence linking valproate to fetal malformations is sufficiently convincing to recommend avoiding its initiation and use in most women of childbearing potential .
 (See "Risks associated with epilepsy and pregnancy".)

 The management of epilepsy in pregnancy and during breastfeeding is discussed separately.
 (See "Management of epilepsy and pregnancy".)